epwalsh/beaker-docs/docs/concept/secrets.md

 Secrets are used to pass sensitive information like API keys and passwords to tasks.

 Each secret is tied to a workspace.
+Use the `--workspace` flag to work with secrets outside of your default workspace.

 ## Creating a Secret